 Well, not really.

 - Firstly, when you upload a file in order to check out the prices for a professional 3D print, your designs will not be visible to the public.
-For your own convenience the data will be stored in your own account for 30 days.
-After that, the data will be deleted.
+For your own convenience, the data will be stored in your own account for 30 days.
+After that, the data will be deleted

 - Secondly, regardless of whether you place an order or not, others will never be able to see or download your file.
-Even in the event (and this is completely optional) that you decide to open your shop on our website to sell your 3D prints, customers still won’t have the option to download the actual 3D file.
+Even in the event (and this is completely optional) that you decide to open your shop on our website to sell your 3D prints, customers still won’t have the option to download the actual 3D file

 - Thirdly, we will never sell your designs or use them without your permission.
 We have been active in the 3D printing sector for more than 25 years and have a long history of working on prototypes with brands such as Adidas, Toyota, and Peugeot.
 We have gained their trust by proving that we are a reliable and trustworthy partner.
 Whenever we display 3D prints at a booth, or feature images of designs on our website, we will ask for the designer’s approval first and we will always indicate the name of the designer.
-As the original designer, it is only natural that you always keep the intellectual property to your design.
+As the original designer, it is only natural that you always keep the intellectual property of your design

 How we protect our designers on our website

-As a way to protect your designs, but also the designs and intellectual property of others, we do not allow any designs on our site that violate third party intellectual property rights.
+As a way to protect your designs, but also the designs and intellectual property of others, we do not allow any designs on our site that violate third-party intellectual property rights.

 By submitting an order to i.materialise, the user confirms that he/she is the owner or that they have obtained the necessary rights to submit this order for a third party.

-If a design is submitted to i.materialise that risks infringing the intellectual property rights of third parties, i.materialise reserves the right to either not produce the design or produce the design without the part that risks infringing the rights of third parties.
+If a design is submitted to i.materialise that risks infringing the intellectual property rights of third parties, i.materialise reserves the right to either not produce the design, or to produce the design without the part that risks infringing the rights of third parties.
 In other words, we won’t print designs that aren’t 100% owned by the person who uploads them.

 By doing this, we also make sure that the designs you’ve created yourself cannot simply be copied by others.
-You can read more about this in the ‘Data Protection’ section of our terms & conditions.
+You can read more about this in the ‘Data Protection’ section of our terms and conditions.

 This information is for educational and informational purposes only.
 The content should not be construed as legal advice.
 The author and i.materialise disclaim all responsibility for any and all losses, damages, or causes of action that may arise or be connected with the use of this blog post.
 Please consult a licensed attorney in your area with specific legal questions or concerns.